-Since the early 1970s, Cat has studied a wide array of therapeutic methods, body work and breathing techniques, cross-cultural spiritual disciplines, and creative healing modalities, including art therapy and ecstatic dance.
+Since the early 1970s, I have studied a wide array of conventional and alternative therapeutic methods, body work and breathing techniques, cross-cultural spiritual disciplines, and creative healing modalities.

-Cat has a three-part Bachelor's Degree in Design/Graphics/Writing (1978), a Master's Degree in Psychology (1984), and a Ph.D. in Psychology (1993).
-Her doctoral research focused on the "missing link" related to eating disorders and functional neurology.
+My educational background includes a three-part Bachelor's Degree in Design/Graphics/Writing (1978), a Master's Degree in Psychology (1984), and a Ph.D. in Psychology (1993).
+My doctoral research focused on the "missing link" related to eating disorders and functional neurology.

-In June 2000, Cat's first book, Dr. Cat's Helping Handbook, was published.
-She is also the author of more than 200 articles and interviews, which have been reprinted around the world.
-From a series of 1300 daily drawings completed in 1983-1987, Cat created a deck of healing cards that was published in June 2007 (see "Shadow and Light: Images of Change and Transformation for Women in Recovery").
+From a series of 1300 daily drawings completed in 1983-1987, I created a deck of healing cards that was published in June 2007 called "Shadow and Light: Images of Change and Transformation for Women in Recovery."

 Return to top of page